Indiana’s current minimum wage is $7.25.

 Related topic covered on other pages include:

 Indiana labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
-IN Minimum Wage Notice; Ind.
-Code 22-2-2-4(k)..
+IN Minimum Wage Notice; IN Statute 22-2-2-4(f).
 See FLSA: Overtime for more information regarding overtime requirements.

 Under certain circumstances, employers in Indiana may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules, including common construction wages.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the Indiana Common Construction Wage, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.